pocco81/true-zen.nvim/README.md

 ```
 Keep in mind that there are some plugins, for instance, Galaxyline, that no matter what you do will load themselves only after everything else has been loaded.
 If this is your case, try playing around with the different **events** TrueZen.nvim offers to get your desired behaviour!

-- Q: ***"How can view the doc from NeoVim?"***
+- Q: ***"How can I view the doc from NeoVim?"***
 - A: Use `:help TrueZen.nvim`

+- Q: ***"Why isn't my statusline being hidden when I toggle Ataraxis mode?"***
+- A: If your statusline does not have an integration, TrueZen will try its best to hide it.
+If it fails then try using the `force_hide_statusline` setting under the `ataraxis = {}` table.
+If it does have an integration and you have `force_hide_statusline` set to true, but even then it fails to hide the statusline, then is an issue with your statusline.
+Every, single, statusline, works differently.
+If this happens to you, try using another statusline and see if you are still getting this issue.
+The only known statusline were the latter happens is `Galaxyline`.
+Sometimes it shows it self when it shouldn't and vice versa.

 - Q: ***Getting this error: `E420: BG color unknown`.
 How do I solve this?***
 - A: This issue occurs because:
 1. You don't have `set termguicolors` in your init.vim (or `vim.cmd("set termguicolors")` in your init.lua).
-If that didn't help, use `custome_bg = "<hex_code>/<normal_color>"` to set a bg color for TrueZen.
+If that didn't help, use the `custome_bg = "<hex_code>/<normal_color>"` setting to set a bg color for TrueZen, this solution *should* deffinately work.
 This will set a bg for TrueZen to use.
-If possible try to set it to match your normal Nvim background color
+If possible try to set it to match your normal Nvim background color.

 and/or

 2. Your current colorscheme doesn't provide a background (bg) color.
 To test the latter, run this command: `highlight StatusLineNC ctermfg=bg ctermbg=bg guibg=bg guifg=bg`.
-You can follow the above case's intructions to set it only for TrueZen or you could add the *hi* group so that it'll affect nvim as a whole:
+If you get an error, you can follow the above case's intructions to set it only for TrueZen or you could add the *hi* so that it'll affect nvim as a whole:
 ```
 hi NORMAL guibg=<color/hex_code>
 " e.g.:
 " hi NORMAL guibg=#1e222a
 ```

-If you don't fit in either of the above cases/the fixes didn't for you, then it's a bug with your settings/colorscheme, not a TrueZen.nvim bug.
+If you don't fit in either of the above cases/the fixes didn't for you, then disable BG interaction between TrueZen and NeoVim (your colorscheme in this case) with the `disable_bg_configuration` setting under the `ataraxis = {}` table.

+If you already tried everything of the obove and *nothing worked* (which I doubt), then it's an issue with your Colorscheme, not a TrueZen.nvim one!

 # 💭 Inspirations